 • Benjamin Handen, PhD (Professor of Psychiatry and Pediatrics), Dr. Scott, and Dr. Conner will lead the Clinical Core, which provides data to all of the projects to characterize the sample, including novel measures (e.g., a biomarker of aging based on structural brain images).
 Clinical Core leads will collaborate with co-investigators Oliver Lindhiem, PhD (Associate Professor of Psychiatry and Pediatrics), and Dr. Yu to apply a novel method of determining degree of certainty regarding psychiatric diagnoses.

-• Ann Cohen, PhD (Associate Professor of Psychiatry), and Kelly Beck, PhD, LPC, CRC (Assistant Professor of Rehabilitation Sciences), will lead the Dissemination and Partnership Core, with co-investigators Valire Copeland, PhD (Professor of Social Work), Judy Chang, MD, MPH (Associate Professor of Obstetrics, Gynecology & Reproductive Sciences, and Internal Medicine), and Jamie Kulzer, PhD, CRC, LPC (Associate Professor of Rehabilitation Sciences).
+• Ann Cohen, PhD (Associate Professor of Psychiatry), and Kelly Beck, PhD, LPC, CRC (Assistant Professor of Psychiatry), will lead the Dissemination and Partnership Core, with co-investigators Valire Copeland, PhD (Professor of Social Work), Judy Chang, MD, MPH (Associate Professor of Obstetrics, Gynecology & Reproductive Sciences, and Internal Medicine), and Jamie Kulzer, PhD, CRC, LPC (Associate Professor of Rehabilitation Sciences).
 The Dissemination and Partnership Core focuses on community engagement and authentic partnership with autistic adults and their allies, dissemination, and training activities, including developing a continuing education series for healthcare professionals in the community.

 “I am most excited about the synergy that will be created by the different perspectives that the ACE brings together and the shared assessments across projects,” said Dr. Mazefsky.
 “We will have the chance to do things like connect a biological causal mechanism to lived experiences and longitudinal outcomes—this may uncover connections not previously considered and will hopefully open new avenues for intervention. ”